jorgegorka/svelte-router/README.md

 **notFound** A svelte component that will be rendered if the route can not be found.

-It exposes a single property called _activeRoute_ that will return the current active route and some additional information (see below.)
+It exposes a single property called _currentRoute_ that will return the current active route and some additional information (see below.)

 Routes can contain as many nested routes as needed.